 A number of streaming solutions have emerged in industry, including Apache Spark, Flink, Storm, Heron, Samza, Kinesis and MillWheel.
 We provide a detailed description of the two solutions - Heron and Apache Beam - that have emerged in as leading industry solutions.
+As they are both open source, they have potential to be very useful in new research systems.

 Twitter - Heron: The analysis of user engagement, breakout moments, and many other similar use cases requires analysis of a large volume of tweets.
 Streaming helps in the increased collection of data and analysis in real time.
 As this is a system upon which applications can be built, there are no a priori constraints on the type of data that can be streamed.
 However, technological and implementation constraints impose practical constraints: Heron is a real-time distributed stream processing engine which uses a DAG comprising two types of nodes - called the spouts and bolts - which are the sources of stream data and stream processing centers respectively.
 Each spout and bolt in the topology runs multiple tasks to account for the variations in the incoming data rate and processing capabilities.
-The volume, variety of tweets, and the need to process about hundreds of millions of events per second motivates the design and implementation of Heron.
+The volume, variety of tweets, and the need to process hundreds of millions of events per second motivates the design and implementation of Heron.

-Dataflow/Apache Beam: Apache Beam is a unified batch and streaming data processing model which consists of data collection, processing, dataflow, and optimization.
+Google - Apache Beam: Apache Beam is a unified batch and streaming data processing model which consists of data collection, processing, dataflow, and optimization.
 The unified system combines a stream processing system which provides continuous updates to generate an approximate real-time model with batch processing, which in turn periodically processes data to provide an exact historical model.
 This provides a healthy balance between correctness and latency.
 The Google cloud dataflow aims to provide a cloud and unified batch-stream data processing service mainly for data intensive applications.